Section 3.6 Relative or Local Extrema

 In general, it is not easy to algebraically determine on what intervals a function is increasing or decreasing.
 Fortunately, we can use the sign of the derivative to make this job much simpler.

-If we combine these facts with what we observed in Example 3.5.5, we have a method to find the ``peaks" and ``valleys" on the graph of a differentiable function (without having the graph available).
+Example 3.5.5, we have a method to find the ``peaks" and ``valleys" on the graph of a differentiable function (without having the graph available).
 The graph below indicates how we can use the sign of the derivative, along with the places where the derivative is equal to 0, to find these ``peaks" and ``valleys."

 In general, if we know \(f'(c_1) = 0\text{,}\) and the sign of the derivative changes from negative to positive in some small neighborhood containing \(c_1\text{,}\) then \((c_1, f(c_1))\) will be a ``valley" on the graph of \(f\) (this is because these sign changes of the derivative tell us that \(f\) changes from decreasing to increasing, and so must ``bottom out" at \(c_1\)).
 In this case we call \(f(c_1)\) a relative (or local) minimum value of \(f\text{.}\) ``Relative" because, as you can see in the above picture, \(f(c_1)\) is NOT the smallest function value.
 It is the smallest, however, relative to the \(f(x)\)-values for \(x\) near \(c_1\text{.}\) Similarly if we know \(f'(c_2) = 0\text{,}\) and the sign of the derivative changes from positive to negative (which means \(f\) goes from increasing to decreasing, so must ``max out") in some small neighborhood containing \(c_2\text{,}\) then \((c_2, f(c_2))\) will be a ``peak" on the graph of \(f\text{.}\) In this case we call \(f(c_2)\) a relative (or local) maximum value of \(f\text{.}\) Below is a more formal definition of these concepts.